Swampbots/UltimateGoal/README.md

         * Displays which hubs reported low battery
     * Displays warning when hub loses and regains power during an OpMode run
         * Fixes the hub's LED pattern after this condition
-    * Displays warning when Expansion Hub is not responding to commands
+    * Displays warning when Expansion Hub is not responding to org.firstinspires.ftc.teamcode.robot.commands
         * Specifies whether the condition is current or occurred temporarily during an OpMode run
     * Clarifies warning when Expansion Hub is not present at startup
         * Specifies that this condition requires a Robot Restart before the hub can be used.